cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/jupyter-screen.png'>
 </div>

+# BIG REMINDER: Make sure you stop your instances! #
 Don't forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances).
 You can restart your instance and the downloaded software will still be available.